Leonid Utesov: Biography

 His popularity was on the rise in the 1930s when he co-starred with Lyubov Orlova in the comedy Jolly Fellows.
 In it, Utesov performed such hits as "Serdtse" (Heart).
 During World War II, Utesov performed on the front lines, helping lift the spirits of the Soviet soldiers fighting against the Nazis.
-On Victory Day (9 May 1945), he performed on Sverdlov Square in Moscow.
+He donated two La-5 planes to 5th Guards Fighter Aviation Regiment; one of planes was named "Jolly Fellows".
+After a meeting with Vitaly Popkov, flight commander of the "singing" squadron and Head of the amateur frontline orchestra, Leonid Osipovich presented the squadron with forty-two of his vinyl records.
+On Victory Day (9 May 1945), Utesov performed on Sverdlov Square in Moscow.

-Utesov lived in Moscow for the rest of his life, albeit in many of his songs he alluded to his native town of Odesa, where a monument to him was dedicated in 2000.
+Utesov lived in Moscow for the rest of his life, albeit in many of his songs he alluded to his native town of Odessa, where a monument to him was dedicated in 2000.

 Richard Stites writes:In the years of the "red jazz age" (1932–1936) European and Soviet bands were heard in dozens of cities.
 The kings were Alexander Tsfasman and Leonid Utesov. ...
-Utesov – musically far less gifted – was actually more popular than Tsfasman, partly because of the spectacular success of his comedy film Happy-Go-Lucky Guys, but mostly because his Odesa background and his circus and carnival road experience on the southern borscht belt gave him a clowning manner.
+Utesov – musically far less gifted – was actually more popular than Tsfasman, partly because of the spectacular success of his comedy film Happy-Go-Lucky Guys, but mostly because his Odessa background and his circus and carnival road experience on the southern borscht belt gave him a clowning manner.
 He resembled his idol, the personable Ted ("Is everybody happy?")
 Lewis more than he did any of the great jazz figures of the time.
 In fact, Utesov was the typical estrada entertainer – quick witted, versatile, and funny.
 He was not only one of the stars of the 1930s but also a personal favorite of Stalin.